-Dr. Yi Zhang works as a Lecturer at the UTS Centre for Artificial Intelligence & School of Software.
+Dr Yi Zhang works as a Lecturer at the UTS Australian Artificial Intelligence Institute.
 He holds dual PhD degrees, one is in Management Science & Engineering (from Beijing Institute of Technology) and the other is in Software Engineering (from University of Technology Sydney), and he was a visiting scholar at the School of Public Policy, Georgia Institute of Technology from 2011 to 2012.

-His publications have received over 860 citations in Google Scholar, with the h-index of 14 (September 2019), including two Highly Cited Papers in the Essential Science Indicators database (2017-2019), and one co-authored paper won the Brad Hosler Award for Best Student Paper in the 2016 Portland International Conference for Management of Engineering and Technology (ERA-A conference).
+His publications have received over 1100 citations in Google Scholar, with the h-index of 15 (Sep 2020), including two Highly Cited Papers in the Essential Science Indicators database (2017-2019), and one conference paper won the Brad Hosler Award for Best Student Paper in the 2016 Portland International Conference for Management of Engineering and Technology (ERA-A conference).

-He is the recipient of the 2019 ARC Discovery Early Career Researcher Award (DECRA), and the chief-investigator or principal-investigator of nearly ten research programs granted by ARC and the Natural Science Foundation of China.
+He is the recipient of the 2019 ARC Discovery Early Career Researcher Award (DECRA), and the chief-investigator or principal-investigator of nearly ten research programs granted by ARC and the Natural Science Foundation of China, as well as certain industry projects.

 Editorial Board for Academic Journals